PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 }
 ````

-The method `ResolveBinding` will be called during the creation of the activity and in this case the process given process will be used the get the recipe which contains the needed adapter number for the elctrical test.
-The number will stored in the parameter class and will be available during the handling inside of the resource like in the following example:
+The method `ResolveBinding` will be called during the creation of the activity and in this case the given process will be used to get the [Recipe](xref:Moryx.AbstractionLayer.Recipes.IRecipe) which contains the needed adapter number for the electrical test.
+The number will be stored in the parameter class and will be available during the execution inside of the resource:

 ```` cs
 // some resource code